laitcanard05/tp/docs/UserGuide.md

 **Q: How far back can I track my finances?**

-A: There's no time limit - you can track your finances as far back as needed by entering the appropriate dates for your transactions.
+A: There is no time limit - you can track your finances as far back as needed by entering the appropriate dates for your transactions.